StakedChain/komodo-explorers-install/README.md

 ## Komodo Insight Explorer

+### LABS Instructions

+This repo is for KMDLABS explorers.
+You need the [staked](https://github.com/StakedChain/staked.git) repo for the coin daemons.

+Install process:
+- Clone staked repo
+- Run `buildkomodo.sh` from staked repo.
+- Clone this repo
+- Run ./install-explorers.sh
+- Run `./startall.sh noconfig`
+- Run `./start-explorers.sh`

+That should do it.
+You will have all coins running.
+Further setup needed for cross chain links and URL's, instrutions wil follow development of these.

 ### Notes

 Explorer uses [https://github.com/jl777/komodo](https://github.com/jl777/komodo) **dev** branch komodod (as it already included all needed for bitcore insight: `txindex`, `addressindex`, `timestampindex`,